 - Adhering to the policies in the University Graduate Catalog which was current at the time of initial registration, and of the Physical Therapy Program Policies including Clinical Education Policies at the time of acceptance into the Physical Therapy Program as applicable. - Meeting the requirements for graduation as stated in the University Graduate Catalog.
-Meeting the requirements for following the policies and procedures appropriate to the various institutions within the University: Library; b) Parking; and c) Health Services. - Reading all material placed within their personal boxes and posted to their e-mail addresses. - Any and all personal transportation necessary for class attendance, including classes held away from the Storrs campus and to clinical education experiences. - Housing during the 3 year program, including housing during the clinical education experiences. - Appropriate and professional behavior at all times.
+Meeting the requirements for following the policies and procedures appropriate to the various institutions within the University: Library; b) Parking; and c) Health Services. - Reading all material placed within their personal boxes and posted to their e-mail addresses. - Any and all personal transportation necessary for class attendance, including classes held away from the Storrs campus and to clinical education experiences. - Housing during the 3 year program, including out-of-state and out-of-area housing during the clinical education experiences. - Appropriate and professional behavior at all times.
 Students are expected to dress appropriately for the situation.
-For example, when going to a physical therapy clinic or other health facility, students are expected to wear nice street clothing or specific clothing as specified by the instructor. - Maintaining a clean environment in their class rooms, laboratories and other student areas. - Attending all classes and laboratory sessions punctually; actively participating, and demonstrating self-reliance and personal responsibility for meeting the requirements of the program.
-Absences and tardiness reflect compromised participation and can affect the students' grades. - Maintaining current certification in CPR and First Aid for as long as they are in the PT program. - Passing a criminal background check and drug screen in order to maintain suitability for clinical placements and state licensure. - Completing all required health tests, immunizations and forms, in order to participate in any clinical education experience.
+For example, when going to a physical therapy clinic or other health facility, students are expected to wear clean, business casual street clothing or specific clothing such as medical scrubs, as specified by the instructor. - Maintaining a clean environment in their class rooms, laboratories, common kitchen and other student areas. - Attending all classes and laboratory sessions punctually; actively participating, and demonstrating self-reliance and personal responsibility for meeting the requirements of the program.
+Absences and tardiness reflect compromised participation and can affect the students' grades. - Maintaining current certification in CPR and First Aid for as long as they are in the PT program. - Passing a criminal background check and drug screen in the first summer of the program and during successive years in order to maintain suitability for clinical placements and state licensure. - Completing all required health tests, immunizations and forms, in order to participate in any clinical education experience.
 This includes any additional tests or examinations that may be required by the specific clinical site to which a student is assigned. - Seeking out his/her faculty advisor and scheduling an appointment at least once during the semester.
 If the student is unable to find a mutual time for a meeting with the advisor, then the student should meet with the Program Director.
 The Program Director will then communicate to the assigned advisor. - Seeking out his/her faculty advisor and scheduling an appointment at least once during the semester.
 If the student is unable to find a mutual time for a meeting with the advisor, then the student should meet with the Program Director.
 The Program Director will then communicate to the assigned advisor. - Being academically honest.
 Academic dishonesty includes cheating and plagiarism.
 Cheating refers to giving or receiving of unauthorized aid, examinations, and notes on examinations, papers or class assignments.
 Cheating also includes the unauthorized copying of examinations.
 The definition of plagiarism is to pass as one's own the ideas or words of another or to present as one's own an idea or product derived from an existing source.